almatrass/vgo-trade-site/README.md

 vgo-trade-site is a simple trading site for VGO, build to show off the WAX Expresstrade API.

-You can view an example of the site here: http://trade.gain.gg
+You can view an example of the site here: http://trade.gain.gg.

+You may use the site for commercial purposes free of charge.

 ### Setup
 #### Video tutorial